Stadium Merdeka: Political demonstrations

-On 9 July 2011, protesters of the Bersih 2.0 rally marched to the Merdeka Stadium.
+On 9 July 2011, protesters of the Bersih 2.0 rally marched to the Independence Stadium.
 The decision was made after the organisers had consulted the Yang di-Pertuan Agong.
 On 12 January 2013, The People's Uprising rally (Himpunan Kebangkitan Rakyat) was held in the stadium.

 World records

 The stadium had witnessed the largest silat lesson in the world on 29 August 2015.
 The lesson was participated by 12,393 participants and was directed by Grandmaster YM Syeikh Dr. Md Radzi bin Hanafi, who is the Pewaris Mutlak Silat Cekak from Persekutuan Seni Silat Cekak Pusaka Ustaz Hanafi Malaysia.
 It was held in conjunction with the National Day celebration on that year.

 Heritage conservation

-In February 2003, Stadium Merdeka was named a national heritage building.
-In 2007, Merdeka Stadium underwent restoration to its original 1957 condition as part of Malaysia's 50th-anniversary plans to relive the moment when Tunku Abdul Rahman proclaimed independence there.
+In February 2003, Independence Stadium was named a national heritage building.
+In 2007, Independence Stadium underwent restoration to its original 1957 condition as part of Malaysia's 50th-anniversary plans to relive the moment when Tunku Abdul Rahman proclaimed independence there.
 The restoration was completed by December 2009.
 The restoration received the UNESCO Asia-Pacific 2008 Award of Excellence for Cultural Heritage Conservation.